Amanda Ribas: Ultimate Fighting Championship

 Ribas was scheduled to face Juliana Lima at The Ultimate Fighter 25 Finale on July 7, 2017.
 However, Ribas was flagged by USADA for a potential anti-doping violation and removed from the bout.
 The possible violation stems from a sample collected June 7.
 She was replaced by Tecia Torres.
 She initially received a two-year sanction by USADA after testing positive for Ostarine, but the suspension was terminated on May 3, 2019 as USADA determined that the positive test was the result of an ostarine contaminated dietary supplement.

 In her UFC debut, Ribas faced Emily Whitmire on June 29, 2019, at UFC on ESPN 3.
 She won the fight via a rear-naked choke submission in the second round.

-On October 12, 2019, Ribas faced Mackenzie Dern at UFC Fight Night: Joanna vs. Waterson.
+On October 12, 2019, Ribas faced Mackenzie Dern at UFC Fight Night 161.
 She won the fight via unanimous decision.

-Ribas was scheduled to face Paige VanZant on March 14, 2020 at UFC Fight Night: Lee vs. Oliveira.
+Ribas was scheduled to face Paige VanZant on March 14, 2020 at UFC Fight Night 170.
 However, VanZant was forced to pull out of the fight due to fracturing her right arm, and she was replaced by Randa Markos.
 She won the fight via unanimous decision.

 The bout with VanZant was rescheduled and eventually took place at UFC 251 on July 12, 2020.
 Ribas won the fight via a submission in round one.

 Ribas was expected to face Carla Esparza on December 12, 2020 at UFC 256.
 However, on October 9, it was announced that Esparza was pulled due to undisclosed reasons.
 Instead, Ribas was scheduled to face Michelle Waterson on January 24, 2021 at UFC 257.
 However, it was reported on December 8, 2020 that Waterson was forced out of the event, and she was replaced by Marina Rodriguez.
 Ribas lost the fight via technical knockout in round two.

 Ribas was scheduled to meet Angela Hill on May 8, 2021 at UFC on ESPN 24.
 However, the day of the event Ribas was removed from the bout due to COVID-19 protocols and the bout was cancelled.
 The bout was rescheduled for UFC Fight Night 189 on June 5, 2021.
 Two weeks later, the pairing was scrapped once again as Ribas was still suffering from lingering COVID-19 symptoms.